microbiomedata/docs/content/home/src/howto_guides/api_gui.md

 - ![metadata get collection name](../_static/images/howto_guides/api_gui/metadata_get_collection_name.png)
   The `GET /nmdcschema/{collection_name}` endpoint is a general purpose way to retrieve NMDC metadata from a specific collection, given user-provided filter and projection criteria.
 Please see the [Collection Names](https://microbiomedata.github.io/nmdc-schema/Database/) that may be retrieved.
 Please note that metadata may only be retrieved about one collection at a time.
 - ![metadata get doc_id](../_static/images/howto_guides/api_gui/metadata_get_doc_id.png)
-  If you already know the the `id` value of the metadata record (i.e. document) you want to retrieve, you can use the `GET /nmdcshema/ids/{doc_id}` to retrieve that record.
+  If you already know the `id` value of the metadata record (i.e. document) you want to retrieve, you can use the `GET /nmdcschema/ids/{doc_id}` to retrieve that record.
 - ![metadata get collection_name doc_id](../_static/images/howto_guides/api_gui/metadata_get_collection_name_doc_id.png)
   If both the identifier and the collection name of the desired record is known, the `GET /nmdcschema/{collection_name}/{doc_id}` can be used to retrieve the record.
 The projection parameter is optionally available for this endpoint to retrieve only specific attributes from a record (e.g. to get only the _name_ of a study, rather than the _entire_ study).